• Skip to primary navigation

 dark chocolate chips and walnuts in the batter

-Transfer into the baking loaf and bake at 350°F or 180°C for 45 minutes on the middle rack of the oven.
+Transfer the batter to the loaf pan and bake at 350°F or 180°C for 40 minutes on the middle rack of the oven.

-Take the bread out of the loaf pan, put it on a cooling rack, and let cool down completely at room temperature before slicing it and eating it.
-We recommend slicing with a bread knife.
+Take the vegan zucchini bread out of the loaf pan, put it on a cooling rack, and let it cool down for at least 30 minutes at room temperature before slicing.

 Variations